ivmai/libatomic_ops/README_malloc.txt

 do not apply.

-In the presence of threads, but absence of contention, the time performance of this package should be as good, or slightly better than, most system malloc implementations.
+In the presence of threads, but absence of contention, the time performance of this package should be as good as, or slightly better than, most system malloc implementations.
 Its space performance is theoretically optimal (to within a constant factor), but probably quite poor in practice.
 In particular, no attempt is made to